If you’ve been struggling to find clear information on how to use CBD oil, the tips in this guide will help you find the

 Most studies that found painkilling effects with cannabis-based medicines used a combination of both THC and CBD.
 Unfortunately, the doses used in these studies can therefore not be translated to recommendations for a CBD-only dose.

-There is however one recent study that found painkilling effects of CBD in some kidney transplant patients, with an initial dose of 100 mg/day and a progressive increase up to 300 mg/day (spread out over the day in smaller doses).
+There is however one recent study that found painkilling effects of CBD in some kidney transplant patients (17), with an initial dose of 100 mg/day and a progressive increase up to 300 mg/day (spread out over the day in smaller doses).

 An interesting note here is that this same study found that more CBD is not always better.
 One of the patients experienced stronger painkilling effects with lower doses (it’s unclear how much lower than 300 mg/d).

 CBD Dose for Sleep

 Studies that specifically looked at the effects of CBD on sleep in healthy patients are rare.
 Most studies that looked at the effects of CBD on sleep had subjects that suffered from conditions like PTSD or Parkinson’s Disease and therefore the results of these studies bear little relation to the average person who’s looking to use it for sleep.

 The researchers tested 3 doses with purified crystalline CBD: 40mg, 80mg, and 160mg.
 The volunteers reported significantly less dream recall with all 3 doses (compared to placebo), which could indicate fewer sleep disruptions.
-With the dose of 160mg, all volunteers significantly increased the numbers slept.
+With the dose of 160mg, all volunteers significantly increased the hours slept.

-Important to note here is again that the researchers used a purified form of CBD, and it’s possible that you’ll get the same effects of 160mg of purified CBD when you take fewer mg in the form of full-plant cannabis- or hemp-extract.
+Important to note here is again that the researchers used a purified form of CBD, and it’s possible that you’ll get the same effects of 160mg of purified CBD when you take fewer mg in the form of full-plant cannabis- or hemp-extract.8

 CBD Dose for General Health

-Studies that look at the effects of CBD always look at the effects on a specific condition or the effects of on the symptoms of a specific condition.
+Studies that look at the effects of CBD always look at the effects on a specific condition or the effects on the symptoms of a specific condition.

 That said, CBD has strong anti-inflammatory and anti-oxidant characteristics.
 You don’t need a specific condition to reap the benefits of CBD oil.
 Anyone can benefit from food with strong anti-inflammatory and antioxidant properties.